Sheriff Street: History

+Naming convention

+The street is one of a number of streets within the North Wall area named after positions and groupings related to Dublin Corporation and the City Assembly (an archaic name for Dublin Corporation and Dublin City Council) which first laid out the area in the 18th century on reclaimed ground including: Mayor Street, Guild Street, Commons Street (referring to the Common Council, the "commons" or lower house of the City Assembly of Dublin) and Alderman Way.
+Sheriff itself refers to the Sheriff of Dublin City, a position that existed from 1548 when it replaced the term "bailiff".

+Location and boundaries

 The Sheriff Street area might be defined as Upper and Lower Sheriff Street, Mayor Street, Guild Street, Commons Street, Oriel Street, Seville Place, Crinan Strand and Mariner's Port.
 One of the most visible buildings is St. Laurence O'Toole's Roman Catholic church, which was built in the 1840s and officially opened in 1853, and is accessible via Seville Place.
 Traditionally, work on Dublin's docks provided employment for local men, but the arrival of containerization led to mass unemployment in the late 1980s.

+21st century

 Sheriff Street has a reputation as a run-down area with a high crime rate. the area was for many years notable for the Sheriff Street flats which consisted of St Laurence's Mansions, St Bridget's Gardens and Phil Shanahan House.
 Issues with poverty and crime peaked during the heroin epidemic of the 1980s and 1990s.
 In the late 1990s, the flats were demolished and the area underwent gentrification.
 Many residents of the flats were housed nearby whilst others left the area.
 Many of the now gentrified buildings, constructed on the former site of the flats, are accessible on Mayor Street.
-Lower Sheriff Street remains a working class area consisting of houses.
+Lower Sheriff Street remains a working-class area consisting of houses.
 Noctors's Pub is a longstanding business in the area.